husnainxali/hackpad/README.md

-# Brokiepad – A 3x3 Macropad with Attitude
+# Brokiepad – A 3x3 Macropad

 ### A compact, glowing macropad built for gaming, shortcuts, and looking cool on your desk.